Fresh food delivered to Bowen doorsteps

 Orders can be made online and orders over $100 will include free delivery.
 To order you can download the Whitsunday Foodservice offline app, (via Apple or Google Play) or order via the website, www.whitsundayfoodservice.com.au.

+"There are more and more people with kids at home and self isolating, people don't want to go to the shops."

+With many restaurants forced to close Mr Fuhrmann said they realised they may need to adapt their business in order to keep staff employed and extending their services would benefit the community as well as their staff.

-The Prickly Pineapple will also be servicing the Bowen region on Mondays, Wednesdays and Fridays, to order visit www.thepricklypineapple.com.
-The Prickly Pineapple was contacted for comment but had not responded at the time of publishing.
+The Prickly Pineapple will be servicing the Bowen region on Mondays, Wednesdays and Fridays, to order visit www.thepricklypineapple.com.